SLCHB/Business-Analytics-Project-with-Excel-Designing-E-Commerce-Sales-Dashboard/README.md

-# E-Commerce-Sales-Dashboard
-Designing E-Commerce Sales Dashboard ( Business Analytics ) with  Excel
+# Business Analytics Project with Excel : Designing E-Commerce-Sales-Dashboard

 Objective:
 An Online E-Commerce Company wants to design a Sales dashboard to analyze the sales based on various product categories.